vladimir-kovarik/sap-hana/pages/platform_specific_architecture/cloud_iaas_aws.md

 **SAP HANA outbound network communication**

 In contrast to an inbound connection, when SAP HANA instance initiates a network connection to a remote system the _Primary private IP address_ is used as source IP instead of Virtual IP (_Secondary private IP address_).
-If there is requirement to use Virtual IP as the source IP, it could be achieved by mean of linux routing (for example see [Multiple IP source on single interface in Linux](https://unix.stackexchange.com/a/201752) )
+If there is requirement to use Virtual IP as the source IP, it could be achieved by means of linux routing (for example see [Multiple IP source on single interface in Linux](https://unix.stackexchange.com/a/201752) )

 ## AWS: High Availability